-Presentations, Residencies, and Workshops for Children Of All Ages!
+Christine Mix Offers In-Person and Online Residencies, School Visits, Library & Art Programs, Workshops for Children Of All Ages!

-Along with Cartoon and Illustration Programs, I offer a variety of library and community programs for children and families, such as Creative Drawing, (where children of all ages discover they can draw through shapes, lines, & experimentation of media), Watercolor Painting for Beginners, Drawing Programs, (various themes include, still life, landscapes, drawing with grids, fantasy creatures, animals, & character development and sketching), Glow in the Dark Art, (great for holidays or learning about things that glow, such as stars, plants and creatures), Make Your Own Creatures or Animals Crafts, and Creating Your Own Game Boards & Pieces, which are available year round, and can be geared towards any theme or age group.
+Along with Cartoon and Illustration Programs, Christine offers a variety of library and community programs for children, families, teens and adults, such as Creative Drawing, (where students of all ages discover they can draw through shapes, lines, & experimentation of media), Watercolor Painting for Beginners, Drawing Programs, (various themes include, still life, landscapes, perspective, drawing with grids, fantasy creatures, animals, & character development, sketching and journals), Glow in the Dark Art, (great for holidays or learning about things that glow, such as stars, plants and creatures), Make Your Own Creatures or Animals Crafts, and Creating Your Own Game Boards & Pieces.
+For teens thru adults – Professional Portfolio and Art Career Development programs are also available year round, and can be geared towards any theme or age group.

 About the Cartoon, Illustration, and Story Art Programs: